Kremlin: Russia may retaliate for extended EU sanctions - RIA

-MOSCOW Russia reserves the right to take retaliatory steps against the European Union after the bloc decided to extend its economic sanctions on Russia, the Kremlin said on Wednesday.
+MOSCOW (Reuters) - Russia reserves the right to take retaliatory steps against the European Union after the bloc decided to extend its economic sanctions on Russia, the Kremlin said on Wednesday.

 "No one has abolished the principle of reciprocity," RIA news agency quoted Kremlin spokesman Dmitry Peskov as saying.